 As you settle into graduate school, it is a good idea to learn more about your department, your support network, and your profession.
 Every graduate program is different and every graduate student has unique goals for what they want to accomplish and learn while at Illinois.
 Learning about degree milestones and the requirements of your chosen field will help you set goals and make a plan for your graduate studies.

-Below are five tips to help you get off to a good start.
+We've got a list of five tips and a Getting Started Guide to help you get off to a good start.

 1. Learn about program and Graduate College requirements.

 Understanding academic milestones and what is necessary to achieve them is an essential part of setting goals and making progress in your program.
 Review the Graduate College handbook and your departmental handbook to become more familiar with your degree requirements.
 Links to these resources and more can be found on the Academic Expectations page.

 Understanding academic milestones and requirements can be tricky.
 Luckily, you have a team of people ready to help you!
 Connecting with your support network is a great way to learn more about requirements (both written and unwritten).

 Additionally, we've identified five questions to ask your support network to help you learn more about your department and profession.
 Take a look at our video (below) or read through our blog post for more tips.